behu-kea/first-semester-java/topics/04 - oop/classes.md

 Create a dog class

-- 4 attributes
+- 4 attributes that you choose
-- 1 method
+- 1 method that you choose
 - Create 2 instances of dogs using the constructor!

+Now call the method on the two dog objects